 Flowerhorns are large aggressive cichlids, with that said they produce a lot of waste and often maul their tank mates.
 These fish need a decent amount of space to thrive and therefore shouldn’t be kept in small 10 and 20 gallon aquariums.
-A more suitable size aquarium is AT LEAST 60 gallons for a single flowerhorn, this sizing is recommended to provide adequate volume for proper dilution of waste products (less quickly changing water parameters), space to swim, grow and feel comfortable.
+A more suitable size aquarium is AT LEAST 55 gallons for a single Flowerhorn, this sizing is recommended to provide adequate volume for proper dilution of waste products (less quickly changing water parameters), space to swim, grow and feel comfortable.
+Typically 60 Gallons is the minimum but if you have limited space a 55 Gallon tank could get the job done, just don’t think about keeping other fish in the aquarium with your Flowehorn!

 Flowerhorns are quite intelligent and tenacious fish some more than others.
 Watch quite a few different fish in my time some do better than others in small tanks.
 A handful of fish will bang the glass in their cubical as you check them out but others often run and hide behind the sponge filter in with them.
 No one wants skittish fish ( I absolutely can’t stand them) but providing your Flowerhorn with enough space to get away from attention when they need to can actually encourage your fish to start feeling more comfortable and start being brave.